purpleidea/mgmt/docs/resource-guide.md

 to generate one event to notify the `mgmt` engine that we're now listening successfully, so that it can run an initial `CheckApply` to ensure we're safely tracking a healthy state and that we didn't miss anything when `Watch` was down or from before `mgmt` was running.
-It does this by calling the `Running` method.
+You must do this by calling the `obj.init.Running` method.
+If it returns an error, you must exit and return that error.

 #### Converged

 The engine might be asked to shutdown when the entire state of the system has not seen any changes for some duration of time.
 The engine can determine this automatically, but each resource can block this if it is absolutely necessary.
-To do this, the `Watch` method should get the `ConvergedUID` handle that has been prepared for it by the engine.
-This is done by calling the `ConvergerUID` method on the resource object.
-The result can be used to set the converged status with `SetConverged`, and to notify when the particular timeout has been reached by waiting on `ConvergedTimer`.

-Instead of interacting with the `ConvergedUID` with these two methods, we can instead use the `StartTimer` and `ResetTimer` methods which accomplish the same thing, but provide a `select`-free interface for different coding situations.
+If you need this functionality, please contact one of the maintainers and ask about adding this feature and improving these docs right here.

 This particular facility is most likely not required for most resources.
 It may prove to be useful if a resource wants to start off a long operation, but avoid